Insurance Claims Are All We Do.

 Sinkholes are the result of a slow, natural process of erosion.
 Given Florida’s limestone terrain, Florida experiences the most sinkhole activity of any state.
 This geologic phenomenon commonly occurs when limestone is within a few hundred feet of the earth’s surface.
-Sinkholes are formed under pressure generally from extreme drought or extreme rains.
+Sinkholes are formed under pressure, generally from extreme drought or extreme rains.
 Human activities can also be accounted for as contributing factors to the development of sinkholes.
-Majorly, sinkholes cannot be prevented.

 Florida law defines catastrophic ground cover collapse as “geological activity that results in all the following: